CopilotC-Nvim/CopilotChat.nvim/README.md

   auto_follow_cursor = true, -- Auto-follow cursor in chat
-  auto_insert_mode = false, -- Automatically enter insert mode when opening window and if auto follow cursor is enabled on new prompt clear_chat_on_new_prompt = false, -- Clears chat on every new prompt
+  auto_insert_mode = false, -- Automatically enter insert mode when opening window and if auto follow cursor is enabled on new prompt clear_chat_on_new_prompt = false, -- Clears chat on every new prompt highlight_selection = true, -- Highlight selection in the source buffer when in the chat window

   context = nil, -- Default context to use, 'buffers', 'buffer' or none (can be specified manually in prompt via @). history_path = vim.fn.stdpath('data') .. '/copilotchat_history', -- Default path to stored history